RuzgarDogu/arniva-core/README.md

 import "./styles/app.css";
 ```

+- COMMIT CHANGES TO GIT

 then publish it by:

 ```bash
 pnpm build:ui
 ```

+!IMPORTANT Change css to scss again
+AND DELETE css if you like.

 ### Publishing Utils

 First compile scss to css by running this script: